Sira (film): Production

 The film received grant from World Cinema Fund (WCF Africa Program) of €39,000 in November 2021.

-The lead actor, Nafissatou Cissé was selected out of more than 1,000 girls, who were auditioned.
+The lead actor, Nafissatou Cissé, was selected out of more than 1,000 girls who auditioned.
 It was filmed in Mauritania, Northwest Africa.

 Release

 Sira had its premiere on 21 February 2023, as part of the 73rd Berlin International Film Festival, in Panorama.
 It is also invited at the 2023 Panafrican Film and Television Festival of Ouagadougou, in competition held from 25 February 2023 to 4 March.
 It opened the 44th Durban International Film Festival on 20 July 2023.
 It was selected at the 54th International Film Festival of India competing for ICFT UNESCO Gandhi Medal, and was first screened on 23 November 2023.
 It was showcased at the 39th Santa Barbara International Film Festival in 'Non Premiere Feature Films' section in February 2024.

 On 14 February 2023, it was reported that Paris-based sales company Wide has acquired worldwide rights of the film.

 It will compete in the International Competition at 39th Mons International Film Festival held from 8 to 16 March 2024.